909tyaraa/909tyaraa/README.md

 ### hola! it's me tyara 🙌🏻
-an ordinary girl who is very excited to try and learn new things!
+just an ordinary girl who is very excited to try and learn new things!
 - 🐣 I’m currently working on **SMK TELKOM MALANG**

 - 💐 I’m currently learning **Javascript**